harmslab/gpseer/README.md

 An opinionated library for sampling high-order epistasis models to predict phenotypes in a sparsely sampled genotype-phenotype map.
-This is an extremely computationally expensive task, so GPSeer attempts to distribute the tasks using [Dask](https://github.com/dask/dask).
+This is an extremely computationally expensive task, so GPSeer does its best break up the problem into independent chunks distributed to as many workers as your machine allows.
+This is powered by the fantastic [Dask](https://github.com/dask/dask) library.

 Still under HEAVY development.
 Please don't use yet.
 The API is still changing very rapidly.